saghul/evergreen/docs/channel.rst

 Synchronization primitives: Channel
 ===================================

-Channels are the simples mechanism for 2 tasks to exhcnage data.
+Channels are the simplest mechanism for 2 tasks to exchange data.

 .. py:class:: Channel